mnajarro/Foreign-Assistance-Dashboard-Data-Processing/README.md

         - Peace - Peace and Security
         - PM - Program Management
         - Mulit - Multi-Sector
-4. Data is symbolized in ArcMap and uploaded as a Feature service in ArcGIS for Server.
+4. Data is symbolized in ArcMap and uploaded as a feature service in ArcGIS for Server.
 5. Symbology
     + Sudan and PreSudan2011
     + Removed Sudan FY 2010 and 2009 values (only 4 rows)
     + added 2 polygons to State Department LSIB file  for PreSudan 2011 (with South Sudan Border and without)
-    + Edited country codes in the codes in the table.
+    + Edited country codes in the table.
 (SUP and SUB(withboundaries))
-    + sorted data so that South Sudan and Sudan were overlapping Sudan Pre-2011
+    + sorted data so that South Sudan and Sudan are overlapping Sudan Pre-2011
     + Created custom color ramp classifications
-6. Web Map application is configured to display Spent/obligated, Fiscal Year and Category
+6. Web Map application configured to display Spent/obligated, Fiscal Year and Category

 [1]: http://geocenterdev.org/ForeignAssistance/index.html